mojontwins/MK1_NES/src/dev-UNROM/README.md

 One of the main goals will be having this version directly ported to GB or SMS.

 See you in v2.0!

+~~

+I've putting a lil' package of toolchain applications for this, namely:

+- eneexp3.exe         - can export enemies as a binary file.
+- rle53mapMK1.exe     - can export map, map index, and locks as a binary file.
+- mscmk1.exe          - can put all the script pools to a binary file
+- UNROM/librarian.exe - creates libraries of binary assets as C files with constants and indexes.
+- UNROM/lzsscomp.exe  - used to compress pattern data (or anything that goes to VRAM).

+~~

+In UNROM (bin) mode, msc needs `locate_res` to page in the correct bank and retrieve the correct pointer in `gp_gen`.
+The resource is stored as `SCRIPTS_RES`, which must have the correct value at compile time.